Leonardpepa/Distributed-Systems/lab2/Server_ATM/README.md

-# Controller.Server side for Pamak Bank ATM
+# Server side for Pamak Bank ATM

 ## Business Logic
 The components that are responsible for the business logic are under the Controller package
-* Controller.Server
+* Server
 * ControllerThread
 * ServerProtocol
 * RequestType